TanisJam/sti/README.md

 - Form validation using Formik.
 - Good coding practices.
 - Good route naming practices.
-- Modularized code in reusable and independant \* components.
+- Modularized code in reusable and independant components.

 #### Things to do:

-- [x] Consume Superheroes data fron [SuperheroApi](https://superheroapi.com/)
+- [x] Consume superheroes data fron [SuperheroApi](https://superheroapi.com/)
-- [ ] Protect different sections validating that the user is authenticated
+- [x] Protect different sections validating that the user is authenticated
 - [x] Handle HTTP GET requests with Axios
 - [x] Make app be responsive with Bootstrap